chimera-linux/cports/Packaging.md

   to a new version, it should be reset back to zero.
 * `pkgdesc` *(str)* A short, one line description of the package.
 Should be kept at 72 characters or shorter.
-In general, this should not begin with an article, and should not end with a period.
-It should use American English and not contain any mistakes.
-The description is inherited into all subpackages, though certain subpackages gain some suffixes.
+In general, this should not begin with an article, and should not end with a period, and should not contain any subdescription ` (foo)` as that should be done with `subdesc`.
+The description is inherited into any subpackages, while `subdesc` may be filled in separately.
+It should use American English.
 See the section about subpackages for more details.
 * `url` *(str)* The homepage URL of the project being packaged.
 To pass lint, the URL must have either the `http` or `https` scheme, must parse correctly and not have a trailing slash in the path.